A Latent Shrinkage Position Model for Binary and Count Network Data: Simulation Studies

 \subsection{Study 4: overdispersion in count networks}

 Count network data are often characterised by overdispersion, whereby the variance of the counts is greater than their mean.
 Here, the impact on the performance of the Poisson LSPM of different levels of overdispersion in count network data is examined by varying the $\alpha$ and $\delta$ parameters.
 The first set of 30 networks are simulated with $\alpha = 0.5$ and $\delta_1 = \delta_2 = 1.5$ giving mean counts between 0.45 and 0.60 and variance between 0.65 and 0.85 (low overdispersion).
 Another 30 more overdispersed count networks are generated with $\alpha = 1.5$, $\delta_1=0.5$, and $\delta_2=1.5$ giving mean counts between 0.5 and 0.7 and variance between 1.4 and 2.0 (moderate overdispersion).
-The final set of 30 very overdispersed count networks are generated with $\alpha = 5$, $\delta_1=0.1$, and $\delta_2=1.5$ giving mean counts between 3 and 6 and variance between 220 and 420 (high overdispersion).
-The Poisson LSPM was fitted to these networks via MCMC chains with burn-in periods between 200,000 and 350,000 iterations with thinning every 2,000th iteration.
+The final set of 30 highly overdispersed count networks are generated with $\alpha = 5$, $\delta_1=0.1$, and $\delta_2=1.5$ giving mean counts between 3 and 6 and variance between 220 and 420 (high overdispersion).

-Figure \ref{fig:pmvcounts} shows that as overdispersion increases, inferential accuracy on the variance parameters decreases.
-However, reassuringly, the LSPM does correctly infer the number of effective dimensions even in the presence of high levels of overdispersion.
+Table \ref{tab:disp_dim_protest} reports on the posterior mode of $p$ and on the Procrustes correlation between true and inferred positions for different overdispersion levels.
+As overdispersion increases, the LSPM tends to overestimate the number of effective dimensions.
+Figure \ref{fig:pmv_disp} also illustrates that as overdispersion increases, inferential accuracy and precision for the variance parameters decreases.
+Additional posterior distributions of dimensions, variances and shrinkage strength parameters, and posterior predictive checks, are available in the supplementary material, in Appendix \ref{app:simstudies}.